Monday, January 31, 2022

 Look, I love 10,000 Maniacs.
 They're fantastic.

-That said, considering Natalie Merchant's lazy R, this song is a really weird choice.
+That said, considering Natalie Merchant's lazy R, London, UK folkie Cat Stevens' 1971 single "Peace Train" is a really weird choice.

 I'm not a licensed speech therapist, and can't diagnose rhotacism.
 But, it's hard not to hear "Everyone jump up on the pee stain!" and "Come on the pee stain!" and "THIS IS THE PEE STAIN!"